Alvin and Judith Neelley: Aftermath

 Alvin was incarcerated at the Bostick State Prison from 1983 until his death in October 2005.

 At 18 years old, Judith became the youngest woman sentenced to death in the U.S. She was placed on Alabama's death row, at the Julia Tutwiler Prison for Women.
 Judith appealed for a new trial, but it was denied in March 1987.
 In 1989, the U.S. Supreme Court affirmed her death sentence.
-On January 15, 1999, Judith was days from her execution date when Governor Fob James commuted her sentence to life in prison with a possibility of parole in another 15 years (thus, a minimum of 31 years in prison).
+On January 15, 1999, Governor Fob James commuted her sentence to life in prison with a possibility of parole in another 15 years (thus, a minimum of 31 years in prison).
+The state had been planning to request an execution date for Neelley that morning.

 The decision was met with controversy, but Gov. James - long known for his "tough" position on crime - cited the jury's recommendation for Judith's sentencing.
-Judith would have been eligible for parole in January 2014, at age 49, but the Alabama legislature passed a law in 2003 that made her ineligible.
+Judith was first elegible for parole in January 2014, at age 49, but the Alabama legislature passed a law in 2003 barring her from applying for release.
+However, a court later reversed this on constitutional rights.

+On May 25, 2023, Neelley was denied parole for a second time, with the Board of Parole and Pardons quickly rejecting her request.
+Governor Kay Ivey had sent a letter to the board asking for parole to be denied, saying that "Quite simply, Ms. Neelley should not be allowed to set foot outside of an Alabama prison."